 The house in Marta Marta, in which we find the five main characters of the novel, plays a very important role because, like the beguinage in Medieval Europe, it is a safe space as well as a laboratory in which anything thought of as liberating to these characters becomes possible.

-Many claim that there is no need for feminism and LGBTIQ rights nowadays…
+Marta Marta – how does it relate to the claim that there is no need for feminism and LGBTIQ rights nowadays?

 Notwithstanding that it is bizarre to treat LGBTIQ rights as separate issues from women’s rights, this is actually the case locally.
 Happily, much has taken place in Malta with regards to LGBTIQ rights throughout the last couple of decades.
 And yet, it is amazing to see that the feminist question is yet to be properly addressed.
 It is astonishing to see how Maltese society continues to thrive on and defend patriarchal structures: the Church, the state, the nuclear family – structures which are immensely oppressive towards women – while at the same time promoting LGBTIQ rights.

 Some would say that women’s rights are no longer an issue, without realising that women’s rights are not limited to the right to vote or the right to work and the right to equal pay anymore, although these were much needed just a few decades ago.
 In spite of these developments towards equality, the oppression is still there.
 The oppression that forces women to believe that they should, first and foremost, become wives and mothers, carers of the family – the oppression that makes us believe that that is our ‘natural’ role.

 The oppression that leads women to be careful when enjoying sex too much as it makes them sound like whores.
 The oppression that still exists whereby women choose to be careful when stating their minds as they will most probably be labelled hysterical, or mad.
 The oppression that constrains women into being careful when fighting for what should be theirs as by doing so they will no longer be thought of as womanly.